 Tristan has appeared on stage with a variety of ensembles.
-He plays trombone in the dance band The Wailin’ Hues, tuba with The Ottawa Brass Initiative (TOBI), and has played freelance gigs with a number of other organizations such as the Ottawa Symphony Orchestra and Newfoundland Symphony Orchestra.
+He plays trombone in the award-winning dance band The Wailin’ Hues, tuba with The Ottawa Brass Initiative (TOBI), and has played freelance gigs with a number of other organizations such as the Ottawa Symphony Orchestra and Newfoundland Symphony Orchestra.
 Tristan’s wind ensemble experience includes having served six years as a member of the Canadian Armed Forces Reserves.
 In this capacity, he performed with the bands of The Ceremonial Guard, The Royal Newfoundland Regiment, and The Governor General’s Foot Guards.

 As a passionate music educator, Tristan operates his own private music studio where he teaches lessons on multiple instruments including piano, trumpet, French horn, trombone, euphonium, and tuba.
 As a clinician, Tristan has led a number of brass and band clinics for intermediate and secondary school students in the Ottawa area.
 He has also been a sessional instructor of music theory at Memorial University of Newfoundland.

 Behind the scenes, Tristan is the founder and director of TOBI and produces its concert series.
 In addition, he handles the contracting of TOBI and its members for engagements with other organizations.
 This has included collaborations with the Ponticello Concert Series, Ottawa Chamberfest, and the Music and Beyond festival.